Master of Occupational Therapy

 Licensure/Certifications

-Graduates of the program may sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT) located at One Bank St., Suite 300, Gaithersburg, MD 20878, (301)-990-7979.
+Graduates of the program may sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT) located at 1 Bank Street, Suite 300, Gaithersburg, MD 20878, (301)-990-7979.
 Graduates who successfully complete the exam will receive the credentials: Occupational Therapist Registered OTR®.
-Please note that most states require additional licensure/certification to practice.
+Please note that all states require additional licensure/certification to practice.
 Be forewarned that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Program data specific to Concordia University Wisconsin on the National Board for Certification in Occupational Therapy (NBCOT) Exam can be found on the NBCOT website

 General Academic Information

-• Accelerated
+• Accelerated entry

 • High school students looking to earn a bachelor's and master's degree in under 5 years